 - Explore the need for specialized facilities for people with dementia who present challenging behaviors.

-- Published the results of two surveys to establish how mobile crisis and emergency protective placement services are organized and function.
+- Published the results of a survey to establish how mobile crisis and emergency protective placement services are organized and function.

-- Chapter 55 Emergency Protective Placements for Persons with Dementia in Crisis, P-010445 (PDF) (October 2015) describes a survey of adult protective services units and discusses how the Department of Health Services (DHS) will use the results to identify what is working well and where to focus efforts to improve the dementia capability of Wisconsin’s crisis systems.
+- Chapter 55 Emergency Protective Placements for Persons with Dementia in Crisis, P-00445 (PDF) (October 2015) describes a survey of adult protective services units and discusses how the Department of Health Services (DHS) will use the results to identify what is working well and where to focus efforts to improve the dementia capability of Wisconsin’s crisis systems.
 The key takeaway is that almost all counties (90%) reported they do not have access to a sufficient number of facilities willing to accept emergency protective placements of people with dementia exhibiting challenging behaviors.